hpar461/MSA-QTWithMe-Frontend/README.md

-# Getting Started with Create React App
+# Getting Started with QTWithMe

+GitHub Repo for frontend (web app) of QTWithMe for MSA Phase 2 Assignment.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).